-In 2014-15, only half of vehicle trips entering and exiting the campus were generated by the campus community.
-The volume of vehicles on campus roadways generated by both CSUMB and non-CSUMB drivers is a major safety concern for bicycles and pedestrians.
-Of the CSUMB-generated vehicles entering and exiting the academic core of the campus, 82 percent were single occupant vehicles.
+In 2016, only half of vehicle trips entering and exiting the Campus were generated by the Campus community.
+The volume of vehicles on Campus roadways generated by both CSUMB and non-CSUMB drivers is a major safety concern for bicycles and pedestrians.
+Of the CSUMB-generated vehicles entering and exiting the academic core of the Campus, the great majority were single occupant vehicles.